calebjmatthews/endless-desert/concept.md

   [X] Quest system
   [X] Tutorial quests
   [ ] Daily quests
-  [ ] Fun/story quests
   [ ] Trader trust to affect # of items
-  [ ] Field note reasearch to use large quantities of other resources [ ] Increase # of traders research
+  [ ] Field note reasearch costs to use large quantities of other resources [ ] Increase # of traders research
   [ ] Conjecture research
   [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Reedcloth resource type
-  [ ] Glassware to use cloth subcategory as an ingredient [ ] Tool for Reed Deltas
-  [ ] Storing an occupied house kicks out the leader
+  [ ] Glassware to use cloth subcategory as an ingredient [ ] Storing an occupied house kicks out the leader
   [ ] Upgrading house and changing leader equipment recalc rates [ ] Mysticism research